microsoft/genaiscript/docs/vscode.md

 ### Chat REPL

-When invoking the @genaiscript agent without a subcommand, the agent will aggregate the conversation into a gptool script and execute it.
-This is a great way to explore the capabilities of GenAIScript and interactively create a new gptool script.
+When invoking the @genaiscript agent without a subcommand, the agent will aggregate the conversation into a script script and execute it.
+This is a great way to explore the capabilities of GenAIScript and interactively create a new script script.

 ### Tools as slash commands

-Each `gptool` is exposed as a sub command using the tool id, e.g. the file name.
+Each `script` is exposed as a sub command using the tool id, e.g. the file name.

 > [!IMPORTANT]